jasonmimick/json-cls/README.md

 # cosmic

-## Generate Caché classes from json documents
+#### Generate and Integrate with Caché classes from json documents over HTTP

 Now you can effeciently use JSON documents within the Ensemble pipeline.